 The Board examines its size and considers that the current Board size and number of Board Committees are appropriate for effective decision-making, taking into account and scope and nature of the operations of the Group and skills and experiences of the directors.
+The Board is of the view that its current composition of five Directors is appropriate taking into account the scope and nature of the operations of the Company and of the Group.

 The role of the Non-Executive and Independent Directors is particularly important in reviewing and monitoring the performance of executive management in meeting the Group's agreed goals and objectives and ensuring that the strategies proposed by the executive management are fully discussed and rigorously examined taking into account the long-term interests, not only of the shareholders, but also of employees, customers, suppliers and the many communities in which the Group conducts business.
+The Non-Executive Directors shall effectively help with the development of proposals on business strategy of the Company.
 The Board considers its Non-Executive and Independent Directors to be of sufficient calibre and number and their views to be of sufficient weight that no individual or small group can dominate the Board's decision-making processes.
 The Non-Executive and Independent Directors have no financial or contractual interests in the Group other than by way of their fees and shareholdings as set out in the Report of the Directors.